.NET HELP

 VB C#

-In this code example, we have two tasks that run concurrently.
-The DoSomethingAsync method takes an int parameter, which represents the time in milliseconds that the task should be delayed.
+In this code example, we have two tasks running at the same time.
+The DoSomethingAsync method takes an int parameter which represents the time in milliseconds that the task should be delayed (as you can see in the ‘3000’ and ‘2000’ in the code, both a timeout value).
 The Task.Delay method is similar to the Thread.Sleep() method, but it works with async tasks and doesn't block the main thread.

-Timers in C# allow you to execute a specific task at a specified interval.
+Timers in C# allow you to execute a specific task after a specified interval.
 You can create a timer using the System.Timers.Timer class.
-Here's an example of how to use a timer in a console app
+Here's an example of how to use a timer in a console app:

 using System;